roman-milk/roman-milk.github.io/my-russian-valentine.md

  My girlfriend looked beautiful in a powder-blue dress that matched her pale eyes.
 Her blonde hair, longer than at the beach four months before, was held up by a long, needle-nosed clasp.
 The girl's eyes shimmered as she smiled gently at me and I felt such a rush of tenderness for her that I went to her and lay my lips softly against her exposed and slender neck.

  "You look beautiful," I whispered to Katia as the other two chattered in Russian and put on thick coats against the cold.
-Report_Story #6